Ransomware Spotlight Report 2023 is live!

 The Way Forward

-With Ransomware going after critical sectors and industries, organizations and governments should adopt a risk-based approach to prioritize vulnerabilities based on weaponization and threat associations.
+With ransomware targeting critical sectors and industries, organizations and governments should adopt a risk-based approach to prioritize vulnerabilities based on weaponization and threat associations.

-CSW’s in-depth research has helped many organizations become resilient against ransomware.
-Our recommendation to organizations is to get a Ransomware Assessment to know the gaps, understand the exposure to ransomware and become resilient to it.
+Securin’s in-depth research has helped many organizations become resilient against ransomware.
+Our recommendation to organizations is to get a Ransomware Assessment to know the gaps, understand the exposure to ransomware, and become resilient.